 We’re amused by Arthur’s technique, as this premium SUV is treated to some old-fashioned blankets and used bed sheets.
 Cutting straight through the B-pillar to fix a dent doesn’t seem like a reliable way to fix a car.
 Maybe another doner panel would have been better for the structural integrity of the Q5.

 Maybe it wasn’t in the budget.
 Sure, the wreck was probably bought at a fraction of the original price.
 But it’s a used car, and the guy who bought it is probably looking for a quick and profitable flit.
 If you’re buying an American import anywhere in Europe, make sure to do your homework.

-Even so, you can't even tell it's been in a crash.
+Even so, you can’t even tell it’s been in a crash and was picked up by unwanted car removal.
 And instead of filler, the welds are covered with old-fashioned led.
 So paint thickness scanners might not pick anything up.
 Watching perfectly straight doors is a little more soothing for the automotive soul, though.